-A renovated apartment above a shop, over two floors resting in the heart of Pwllheli, a perfect base for sailing enthusiasts, or those simply looking to explore the local area.
+A renovated apartment above a quaint gift shop, over two floors resting in the heart of Pwllheli, a perfect base for sailing enthusiasts, or those simply looking to explore the local area.

 With plenty of space and a blend of both traditional and contemporary features, families can enjoy a heart warming stay in this charming location.

 Stairs lead up to a sitting room, home to a wall mounted TV and a comfortable sofa, perfect for relaxing in the evening.

-A dining table seats up to six so the whole family can socialise over a dinner time meal and discuss those weekly plans.
+A dining table seats up to six so the whole family can socialise over an evening meal and discuss the weekly plans.

 The well equipped kitchen is complete with all the essentials you may need on a day to day basis and a utility room lies close by for your convenience.

 Further round, a shower room hosts a walk-in shower so you can get ready in style before heading out for the afternoon.